synapticloop/panl/README.md

 1. **RESULTS SORTING options** - Sort by any of the Solr fields, either ascending, or descending and with multiple sub-sorting available - e.g. sorting by a brand name, than the model number

+1. **INTEGRATED TYPEAHEAD/LOOKAHEAD** - Retrieve results suggestions as you type in the query search box.

 1. **PAGINATION** - All the data to easily generate pagination URL paths giving you options and control over your own implementation.

 1. **STATIC SITE GENERATION** - With the exception of a query parameter, all available links for every conceivable URI path can be statically generated ahead of time, with canonical URLs.